NaveedNaseem84/PP1-Yoga-Calm/README.md

 The site was created using gitpod's VS Code workspace environment with all the relevant files and folder structures created within.
 To deploy to github, the following commands were carried out in the command line terminal to commit and push the changes to the github repository:

-1 `git add .`- (Staging the changes in the cu.rrent working tree ready to be commited).
+1 `git add .`- (Staging the changes in the current working tree ready to be commited).

 2 `git commit -m 'Meaningful commit message"` - (The working tree is prepared with an upload message).

-3. `git push` - (changes are pushed out up to the github repository).
+3 `git push` - (changes are pushed out up to the github repository).

 ### Deployment